bioimage-io/JDLL/README.md

 In addition, Jython scripts can be then used in softwares such as Icy or Fiji to create Image Processing tasks together with the tools they have available.

-The following subsections (~1 min read) provides essential instructions to use JDLL in Jyhton scripts:
+The following subsections provide essential instructions to use JDLL in Jyhton scripts:
 - [0.
 Setting Up JDLL](https://github.com/bioimage-io/JDLL#0-setting-up-jdll)
 - [1.
 Downloading a model (optional)](https://github.com/bioimage-io/JDLL#1-getting-a-model-optional)
 - [2.
 Installing DL engines](https://github.com/bioimage-io/JDLL#2-installing-dl-engines)